tarunkolla/FISH-Language/README.md

   <details>
  <summary>Real</summary>
  <p>
- Real numbers such as 1.0, 2.2, 3.67 etc., can be intialized as follows:
+ Real numbers such as 1.0, 2.2, 3.67 etc., can be initialized as follows:

   ```
   $f